firebase/genkit/js/samples/docs-menu-basic/README.md

 genkit start
 ```

-Click on menuSuggestionFlow in the lefthand navigation panel to playground the new flow.
+Click on `menuSuggestionFlow` in the lefthand navigation panel to run the new flow.